Understanding the Portuguese healthcare system

 Private medical insurance is an option

-If you don’t qualify for this, or if you wish to complement what you do receive, you may well choose to take out private medical insurance.
+If you wish to complement what you do receive, or if you need to cover healthcare before you become a Portuguese resident, you may well choose to take out private medical insurance.
 There are a number of options here, with the choice of a Portuguese insurer or an international company to gain Europe-wide or global cover.

 The cost of cover can vary vastly and your age will play a huge part in the cost difference.
 Gaining cover for pre-existing conditions can be complex, so it’s wise to enlist the help of an insurance broker who can help to explain, in detail, the difference between the policies.